Provably Efficient Simulation of 1D Long-Range Interacting Systems at Any Temperature

 In this letter, we introduce an efficiency-guaranteed method for constructing the MPO based on the DMRG algorithm.
 Our method achieves a runtime of:

 and for Hamiltonians that are $2$-local, as defined in Eq.~\eqref{2-local_cases} below, the runtime improves to:

-These results demonstrate a quasi-polynomial time complexity under conditions where $\beta=\text{polylog}(n)$, a regime where the quantum Gibbs states typically approximate the non-critical ground state~\cite{PhysRevB.76.035114,PhysRevLett.124.200604}.
+The results hold for arbitrary inverse temperature $\beta$.
+In particular, as long as $\beta=\poly(\ln(n))$ [i.e., for values of $\beta$ up to $\poly(\ln(n))$], these results demonstrate a quasi-polynomial time complexity.
+Notably, in this temperature regime, the quantum Gibbs states typically approximate the non-critical ground states~\cite{PhysRevB.76.035114,PhysRevLett.124.200604}.
 Furthermore, while our primary focus has been on constructing MPOs for quantum Gibbs states, our approach is equally applicable to real-time evolutions.
-To our knowledge, this is the first rigorous justification of a classical simulation method with guaranteed efficiency for managing the real/imaginary-time dynamics of long-range interacting Hamiltonians.
+To our knowledge, this is the first rigorous justification of a classical simulation method with guaranteed efficiency for managing the real and imaginary-time dynamics of long-range interacting Hamiltonians.

 In terms of technical advancements, the traditional DMRG algorithm faced challenges in accurately estimating the truncation errors of bond dimensions during iterative steps~\cite{PhysRevB.72.220401,PhysRevLett.93.207204} (see also Ref.~\cite[Sec.
 IV C therein]{PhysRevX.11.011047}).
 To address this, we developed a new algorithm that captures the core mechanics, as illustrated in Fig.~\ref{fig:Fig1}.
 Our approach comprises two main steps: (i) constructing the MPO at high temperatures with a precisely controlled error, using arbitrary Schatten $p$-norms, and (ii) merging high-temperature quantum Gibbs states into their low-temperature counterparts.
 The success of the first step allows us to apply techniques from Refs.~\cite{PhysRevB.76.201102,PhysRevX.11.011047} in the second step.
-Hence, the primary challenge lies in the initial construction of the MPO.
+Hence, the primary challenge lies in the construction of the high-temperature MPO in the first step.
 We begin by constructing the quantum Gibbs state in independent small blocks and iteratively merge them into larger ones.
 This approach retains the spirit of the original DMRG algorithm developed by White~\cite{PhysRevLett.69.2863}, focusing on local interactions and iterative improvements.
 A key innovation of our algorithm is the efficient control of the precision in the merging process, quantified by the general Schatten $p$-norm (see Proposition~2 below).

 \textit{Setup.---} We consider a one-dimensional quantum system composed of $n$ qudits, each in a $d$-dimensional Hilbert space.
 The total set of sites in this system is denoted by $\Lambda$, i.e., $\Lambda = \{1, 2, 3, \dots, n\}$.
 We define a $k$-local Hamiltonian $H$ for this system by: